botlabs-gg/yagpdb-docs-v2/content/learn/welcome/introduction.md

 +++
 title = "Introduction"
 weight = 110
+description = "Learn how to write custom commands for YAGPDB."
 +++

 > The first thing you gotta discard, whenever you're learning about something, is your ego. - Luke Smith